1. What are Fixed Maturity Plans (FMPs)?

 Unlike other debt funds, the fund manager of FMP follows a buy and hold strategy.
 There is no frequent buying and selling of debt securities like other debt funds.
 This helps to keep the expense ratio of FMPs at lower level vis-a-vis other debt funds.

-Being a debt instrument, FMPs and FDs have a lot of similarities between them.
+Being a debt instrument, FMPs and FDs are similar in many ways.
 Both require you to stay invested for a fixed duration.
 Both of them are available in varying maturities to suit your convenience.

-However, FMPs are a stark contrast to FDs from a returns perspective.
-Unlike the guaranteed returns that reflect on the FD certificate, FMPs offer an indicative yield.
-It means that the returns offered by FMPs are not assured but indicative in nature – there is a chance of the actual returns being higher or lower than the returns indicated during the NFO.
+However, FMPs are a stark contrast to FDs when you look at it from a returns perspective.
+Unlike the guaranteed returns that reflect on the FD certificate, FMPs offer an indicative yield – the returns provided by FMPs are not assured but indicative in nature.
+It means that there is a chance of the actual returns being higher or lower than the returns indicated during the NFO launch.
+Please see the table below to understand this better.

 |Returns||Indicative Returns||Assured Returns|